TSoli/dotfiles/README.md

 # TODO

-- Look into zsh, tmux, plugins?
+- Look into neorg
+- Customise polybar/look into other bars
+- see what else is useful to rice i3?